lucaskotw/interpolation-with-dart/README.md

 - Main.cpp: The main function.

-## Question
+## Questions

 1. How to set the namespaces?
-  - file such as the VskParser.h is in the name space
+  - file such as the VskParser.h is in the name space `dart::utils` and code like follows
-2. Is there any other suggestion or work to do if there's a change to merge into DART project?
+2. Is there any other suggestion or work to do if there's a chance to merge into the major DART project?

-## TODO
+## TODOs

 - Including Macro parser for the ASF file, such as scaling, axis order, and degree unit, etc.